svewap/nnrestapi/Documentation/Localization/Index.rst

 `documentation and tutorial <https://docs.typo3.org/m/typo3/tutorial-editors/main/en-us/Languages/Index.html>`__.

 -  In the **backend module "sites"** you can add as many languages to your installation as you like.
-   You can add optional fallback languages so the user sees content in a selected language, if his preferred language is not available.
+   You can add optional fallback languages, so the user sees content in a selected language, if his preferred language is not available.

--  The languages configuration will be stored in the file ``config.yaml``.
+-  The languages' configuration will be stored in the file ``config.yaml``.
 The array ``languages`` will have an entry for every language.
 In the following example, two languages ``Deutsch`` and ``English`` were
    defined: